fatihacet/gitlab-workflow/README.md

 ## What's next?
+- Open last commit on GitLab.
+- GitLab CI config file `(.gitlab-ci.yml)` validation
+- MR actions picker which will allow you to
+  - Go to specific MR tab, Discussions, Commits, Pipelines, Changes.
+  - Assign MR to user.
+  - View last commit.
+- [moonshot] GitLab Dashboard tab where you can see your issues, MRs, Todos all in one place in VSCode.
+- [moonshot] MR diff discussions on VSCode gutter with user avatars like we have in GitLab Changes tab.
 - `[Shipped in v0.2.2]` Pipeline link to pipeline status bar item.
 - `[Shipped in v0.2.2]` View last pipeline on GitLab.
 - `[Shipped in v0.3.0]` Pipeline actions menu to quickly view, retry, cancel or create a new pipeline.